As far as wild Nonfiction studies go, this one took us new places.

 An era of emotional realism will ask us to understand our audience in deeper, more uncensored ways.
 Because most of the tools we use today to understand others are based on capturing their public performance, we will need new ways to feel what they feel in their own, private realities.
 This can’t be sketchy; it must be motivated by a real desire to improve their experience with your organization.

-Feel what they feel in their most
+Feel what they feel in their most uncensored and personal moments.

 EXPERIMENT BEHIND CLOSED DOORS TO GET IT RIGHT.